Brazilian Bombshell Alessandra Ambrosio Flaunts Cleavage In Stunning Ensemble

 Brazilian bombshell Alessandra Ambrosio stunned her 10.2 million Instagram followers with her latest double Instagram update in which she showcased her toned physique.
 The former Victoria’s Secret model didn’t include her location in the geotag of the post, but she took the shot outdoors in front of a gorgeous backdrop.

 The moon was out in the sky, and lights from buildings in the distance were visible behind Alessandra.
 The Brazilian beauty stood on what appeared to be a glass patio area and stared straight at the camera with a seductive look on her face.
-She channeled a bohemian chic vibe in the picture, and rocked a dress that had a plunging neckline.
-The neckline showcased a tantalizing amount of cleavage, and featured a ruffled detail along the neck as well as voluminous sleeves.
+She channeled a bohemian chic vibe in the photo and rocked a dress that had a plunging neckline.
+The neckline showcased a tantalizing amount of cleavage and featured a ruffle detail along the neck as well as voluminous sleeves.

-The top portion of the dress connected to the skirt near her belly button, and left a portion of skin exposed thanks to a cut-out on her toned abdomen.
+The top portion of the dress connected to the skirt near her belly button and left a portion of skin exposed thanks to a cut-out on her toned abdomen.
 The skirt was voluminous and covered up her curves, featuring horizontal ruffles that mirrored the details on the top.

-Alessandra’s brunette locks were down in a sleek style, and appeared to be blowing in the wind.
+Alessandra’s brunette locks were down in a sleek style and appeared to be blowing in the wind.
 She added several accessories to finish the ensemble, including layered necklaces and a pendant necklace that hung down between her cleavage.

 In the second snap, Alessandra showcased the back of the look.
-The top portion of the dress had a lace-up detail with thick ribbon going across her upper back, and exposed several inches of her lower back.
-She gazed out over the view in front of her, and paired the pictures with a lyrical caption.
+The top portion of the dress had a lace-up detail with a thick ribbon going across her upper back.
+Several inches of her lower back was also exposed.
+She gazed out over the view in front of her and paired the pictures with a lyrical caption.

-Alessandra’s followers couldn’t get enough of the stunning Instagram update, and the post received over 144,600 likes within just one day.
-Many of her fans took to the comment section to share their thoughts on the sizzling look.
+Alessandra’s followers couldn’t get enough of the stunning Instagram update, and the post received more than 144,600 likes within just one day.
+Many of her fans took to the comments section to share their thoughts on the sizzling look.

 “Gorgeous!
 Magnificent!” one fan commented, followed by a series of heart emoji.